May 23, 2018

-“Every year, dozens of workers die and thousands more become ill while working in extreme heat or humid conditions,” according to the Occupational Safety and Health Administration .
+Dozens of workers die each year, and thousands more become sick while working in extreme heat or humidity, according to the Occupational Safety and Health Administration .

-If your employees must work in hot environments, it’s important to know the risks of heat-related illnesses, and how you can prevent them.
+If your employees must work in hot environments, it’s important to know the risks and symptoms of heat-related illnesses, and how you can prevent them.

 Know the types of heat stress